Meet the Innkeepers

 Owning the inn has enabled them to combine their individual creative talents of cooking, entertaining, home renovations and decorating and doing what they love best: providing a memorable experience for their guests.

 Tom and Ros have two grown children.
-Matthew is an environmental engineer living in Bridgewater, NJ, and Nikki, who works as a manager at a financial services company in Manhattan.
-Rounding out the family unit is Tess, a German Short-hair Pointer.
-She resides in the owners’ quarters and does not step foot in the inn so as to ensure the comfort of our guests.
-She’s our unofficial greeter and can often be seen outside.
-Tess eagerly makes friends and has been known to perform for treats.
+Matthew is an environmental engineer living in Lebanon, NJ, and Nikki, who works as a manager at a financial services company in Manhattan.

 Since purchasing the inn in late 2011, Tom and Ros have immersed themselves in community activities.
 Tom currently serves on the Lake Musconetcong Regional Planning Board, while Ros concentrates her efforts as a Board of Trustees member for the Friends of Waterloo Village.